wearehanno/riggings/README.md

 heroku-foundation
 =================

+## Warning!
+This repo is not quite ready for primetime - there are some issues when it's deployed to Heroku, and these need to be fixed.

 Prototype fast, and deploy to Heroku for feedback and staging!
 This is the internal repo we use at [Hanno](http://wearehanno.com/) for rapid prototyping.